Showing posts with label doctor. Show all posts

 We had to wear headphones to communicate.

-Meadow sat in a seat facing us.
-Maybe she was laughing because we looked funny wearing the headphones.
+Meadow sat facing us.
+Maybe she was laughing because we looked funny with the headphones on.

 I took several pictures of the ground below and the clouds above.